lucasktlee/posts/drafts/pe-co-investments.md

         <li id="fn02">These include the <a href="http://www.china-inv.cn/">China Investment Corporation</a>, the <a href="http://www.cppib.com/en/home.html">CPP Investment Board</a>, and the <a href="http://www.otpp.com/">Ontario Teachers Pension Plan</a>. <a href="#fref02">&#8593;</a></li>
         <li id="fn03">The concentration limit is typically specified as a <em>percentage</em> of the fund’s aggregate capital commitments.
 Thus, a private equity fund with $1,000 million in aggregate capital commitments and a 20% concentration limit would be permitted to invest no more than $200 million in a single portfolio company. <a href="#fref03">&#8593;</a></li>
         <li id="fn04">I am aware that some Chinese venture capital funds such as <a href=""></a> have fully invested (with likely substantial reserves for follow-on investments) their committed capital within very short periods of time, but such funds should be considered as outliers in the global venture capital industry. <a href="#fref04">&#8593;</a></li>
-        <li id="fn05">In general, non-solicit and non-compete clauses create complications for the fund sponsor as well, as it can restrict the fund sponsor from considering other investment opportunities in the same industry and/or geography. <a href="#fref05">&#8593;</a></li>
+        <li id="fn05">In general, non-solicit and non-compete clauses create complications for the fund sponsor as well, as it can restrict the fund sponsor from considering other investment opportunities in the same industry and/or geographical region. <a href="#fref05">&#8593;</a></li>
     </ol>
 </div>